RichNachos/c-text-editor/README.md

 # Warm Editor

-## Terminal Text Editor Written in C.
+## Terminal Text Editor Written in C

 This repository contains the code for a personal project I wanted to write for a long time, a terminal text editor (just like `nano`) written completely in C from scratch.